ganfer/hatespeech-rag/README.md

 Ollama:
 ollama pull mannix/llama3.1-8b-abliterated
 > [!IMPORTANT]
-> **Attention**: Please use uncensored versions of Llama, such as Mannix Llama 3.1; otherwise, this script will not function properly.
+> **Attention**: Please use uncensored versions of Llama, such as Mannix Llama 3.1; otherwise, this script will not work properly.

 ## Initial Load to ChromaDB